-Whether or not a child gets his or her work done in class has no effect on his or her grade.
-If your child does not complete an assignment in class, he or she will be required to complete it at home.
+Whether or not a child gets their work done in class has no effect on their grade.
+If your child does not complete an assignment in class, they will be required to complete it at home.
 The way you can help is ask your child every school day if school work needs to be done and, if so, make sure your child completes the assignment.